 VR-SIM image of entire left lateral margin of a prostate collected immediately after removal.
 2.18 gigapixel raw image collected in 260 s, covering 8.8 centimeter square area.

 Surgical removal of the tumor is the first and best treatment option for non-metastatic cancers.
-However, in many organ sites it is challenging to determine the completeness of tumor removal, due to lack of available intra-operative technologies to assist surgeons and pathologists in detection of residual tumor.
-We are developing practical optical sectioning microscopy solutions using fluorescence contrast for intra-operative assessment of tumor margins.
-Our mission is to help patients avoid unnecessary repeat surgeries and reduce worries about recurrent tumors.
+However, in many organ sites such as the prostate, breast, and kidney, it is challenging to determine the completeness of tumor removal during the first operation, due to lack of available intra-operative technologies to assist surgeons and pathologists in detection of residual tumor.
+We are developing ultra-high-throughput practical optical sectioning microscopy (VR-SIM) using fluorescence contrast to meet the clinical requirements for intra-operative assessment of tumor margins.
+We are validating this approach in IRB-approved clinical studies at Tulane University for prostate and kidney removal.
+Our mission is to help patients avoid unnecessary repeat surgeries or radiation therapy, and reduce worries about recurrent tumors.

 Comparison of a 10μm frozen prostate tissue section stained with H&E (A&C) and our novel dual-color fluroescent stain (B & D).
 A & C are traditional H&E collected with brightfield microscopy, whereas B & D are images collected with fluorescence microscopy and digitally recolored to simulate the appearance of H&E. C and D are zooms of the boxed areas in A and B, respectively.